Emily Riehl Seminar

 Speaker: Emily Riehl

-Professor Riehl has established herself as a leading expert in higher category theory and has also developed an interest in connections with computer science such as homotopy type theory.
-She is an accomplished and enthusiastic expositor of mathematics at a variety of levels aimed at mathematicians as well as popular writing with articles in Scientific American and New Scientist.
-She also plays a leading role in broader engagement of mathematicians and other scientists from marginalized and discriminated against groups.
+Professor Riehl is a leading expert in category theory and in its connections with computer science, such as homotopy type theory.
+She is an accomplished and enthusiastic expositor of mathematics at a variety of levels, ranging from textbooks aimed at research mathematicians to popular articles in Scientific American and New Scientist.
+She is passionate about broadening the engagement of mathematicians and other scientists from marginalized and discriminated-against groups.

 Title: "A conversation on professional norms in mathematics"